 Codex Vaticanus, the first complete Bible, is written.
 This manuscript is currently housed in the Vatican library in Rome.
 It originally contained the whole Bible, but parts have been lost.

-A Roman Catholic scholar in Bethlehem by the name of Jerome translats the entire Old and New Testaments into Latin.
-This Bible becomes the standard in the Catholic Church for well over 1,000 years.
+A Roman Catholic scholar in Bethlehem by the name of Jerome translates the entire Old and New Testaments into Latin.
+This Bible becomes the standard in the Catholic Church for well over a thousand years.

 Pope Boniface III petitions Emperor Phocas to decree that “the See of Blessed Peter the Apostle should be the head of all the Churches” and that the title of “Universal Bishop” should be reserved exclusively for the bishop of Rome, in opposition to the bishop of Constantinople.

 Pope Urban II preaches the first crusade.
-Upwards of 20,000 individuals obey his summons and prepare to march on the Middle East.
+Upwards of twenty thousand individuals obey his summons and prepare to march on the Middle East.
 The goal is to liberate the Holy Land from Muslim rule.

 John Wycliffe is the first to plan a complete English translation of the Bible from Latin.
 His translation is based on the Latin Vulgate.
 He completes the New Testament prior to his death, and his friends completes the work after his death.

-In the 15th century Johannes Gutenberg invents a way of producing movable metal type, as well as printer’s ink and the printing press, leading the way to mass production of books.
+In the fifteenth century, Johannes Gutenberg invents a way of producing movable metal type, as well as printer’s ink and the printing press, leading the way to mass production of books.
 The Gutenberg Bible, printed in Germany in around 1455, is the first substantial book to be printed using moveable type.

 The Spanish Inquisition begins by King Ferdinand and Queen Isabella, resulting in the deaths of tens of thousands, including Jews.

 In June of 1520, Luther is sent a Papal Bull of excommunication in which he is ordered to recant his teachings.
-Luther reactes by burning the Papal Bull along with the book of church law and many other books by his enemies on December 10, 1520 in Wittenberg.
+Luther reacts by burning the Papal Bull along with the book of church law and many other books by his enemies on December 10, 1520, in Wittenberg.
 He is said to have yelled: “Because you, godless book, have grieved or shamed the holiness of the Father, be saddened and consumed by the eternal flames of hell.”
-On January 3, 1521 the Pope excommunicates Luther.
+On January 3, 1521, the Pope excommunicates Luther.

 John Calvin writes his famed work, The Institutes of the Christian Religion.
-Calvin’s writings forever influence the Protestant movement from that time forward.
-Calvin himself cold-heartedly executes (in some cases by torture) more than 50 people he considers heretics, before his death.
+Calvin’s writings influence the Protestant movement from that time forward.
+Before his death, Calvin himself cold-heartedly executes (in some cases by torture) more than fifty people he considers heretics.

 In Jerusalem, the Moslems seal up the Golden Gate to prevent, as the Jewish tradition asserts, the entrance point of the Messiah into the Holy City.

-Council of Trent forms to respond to the schism started by Luther, eventually ratifying a number of key doctrines that affect the Catholic Church to this day.
-Included are: Faith alone is not sufficient for salvation; Scripture and tradition hold equal value; the seven Sacraments are necessary for salvation; Transubstantiation formally acknowledged; priests are forbidden to marry; and the Catholic canon of Scripture formally ratified.
+The Council of Trent forms to respond to the schism started by Luther, eventually ratifying a number of key doctrines that affect the Catholic Church to this day.
+Included are: Faith alone is not sufficient for salvation; Scripture and tradition hold equal value; the seven sacraments are necessary for salvation; transubstantiation is formally acknowledged; priests are forbidden to marry; and the Catholic canon of Scripture is formally ratified.

 Pope Gregory introduces his famed Gregorian calendar, changing the New Year from April 1 to January 1.
-To make the change, there needs to be a 10-day correction.
-Gregory takes the advice of mathematicians and shortens October of A.D.
-1582 by 10 days.
+To make the change, there needs to be a ten-day correction.
+Gregory takes the advice of mathematicians and shortens October of AD 1582 by ten days.
 Thursday, October 4, 1582 (Julian) is followed immediately by Friday, October 15, 1582 (Gregorian).

 The King James Bible gets its start from a meeting assembled to consider the complaints of the Puritans.
 Although Bible revision is not on the agenda, the Puritan president of Corpus Christi College, John Reynolds, “moved his Majesty, that there might be a new translation of the Bible, because those which were allowed in the reigns of Henry the eighth, and Edward the sixth, were corrupt and not answerable to the truth of the Original.”

 George Fox is born in Fenny Drayton, Leicestershire, in 1624.
 Apprenticed to a Nottingham shoemaker, Fox develops strong opinions about religion.
-Fox rebells against the state control of the Church of England and in 1643 begins touring the country giving sermons in which he argues that consecrated buildings and ordained ministers are irrelevant to the individual seeking God.
+He rebels against the state control of the Church of England and in 1643 begins touring the country giving sermons in which he argues that consecrated buildings and ordained ministers are irrelevant to the individual seeking God.
 George Fox is arrested many times for his religious views.
-On one occasion the judge tells Fox “to quake in the presence of the Lord” and afterwards members of his movement became known as Quakers.
+On one occasion, a judge tells Fox “to quake in the presence of the Lord,” and afterwards, members of his movement become known as Quakers.

-Jonathan Edwards – Born in S. Windsor, Conn., the fifth of 11 children in a strict Puritan home, he entered Yale College at 13.
-In 1727, he is named a pastor at his grandfather’s church in Northampton, Mass.
+Jonathan Edwards, born in S. Windsor, Connecticut, as the fifth of eleven children in a strict Puritan home, entered Yale College at age thirteen.
+In 1727, he is named a pastor at his grandfather’s church in Northampton, Massachusetts.
 His most famous sermon, “Sinners in the Hands of an Angry God,” vividly evokes the fate of unrepentant sinners in hell.

-John Wesley – Anglican clergyman, evangelist, and cofounder of Methodism.
-The 15th child of a former Nonconformist minister, he graduates from Oxford Univ. and becomes a priest in the Church of England in 1728.
+John Wesley, Anglican clergyman, evangelist, and cofounder of Methodism, is the fifteenth child of a former nonconformist minister who graduates from Oxford University and becomes a priest in the Church of England in 1728.
 From 1729, he participates in a religious study group in Oxford organized by his brother Charles (1707–1788), its members being dubbed the “Methodists” for their emphasis on methodical study and devotion.

 Charles Finney leads revivals in New England.
 He is one of the main leaders of The Second Great Awakening.
 Finney has become a very controversial figure.
 Jerry Falwell considers him one of his “heroes and a hero to many evangelicals, including Billy Graham.”
 But then there are those who, like Monte E. Wilson, who feel that Finney “was espousing nothing short of heresy.”